sibeshkar/jiminy-env/README.md

 Rewarder protocol
 =================

-The Rewarder protocol is a Universe-specific bi-directional JSON protocol run over WebSockets.
+The Rewarder protocol is a Jiminy-specific bi-directional JSON protocol run over WebSockets.
 In addition to the actions and observations provided by the VNC connection, the rewarder connection allows the agent to submit control commands to the environment, and to